-How to make Chicken Stew
+How to make Creamy Chicken Stew

-Recipe notes and tips for Chicken Stew
+Recipe notes and helpful tips

 - This Chicken Stew recipe is great with either chicken thighs or chicken breasts.
 It is also delicious with turkey.

-- Use Yukon Gold or red potatoes as they are a little waxy and will hold up quite well in this stew.
-Do not use russet potatoes as they will be mushy and may even break down.
+- Use Yukon Gold or red potatoes, as they are a little waxy and will hold up quite well in this stew.
+Do not use russet potatoes, as they will be mushy and may even break down.

 - Do you like everything with a little kick?
 No worries; add a little Cajun seasoning and or a few pinches of ground cayenne pepper.

-- Chicken Stew reheats wonderfully right on the stove top on a low simmer.
+- Chicken Stew reheats wonderfully right on the stovetop on a low simmer.

-- For an over the top treat which I sometimes indulge my family with.
-Simply mix up a batch of dumplings and drop by rounded tablespoons on to the simmering stew.
+- For an over-the-top treat which I sometimes indulge my family with.
+Simply mix up a batch of dumplings and drop by rounded tablespoons onto the simmering stew.
 Cover and cook for 15 minutes without removing the lid.

-- If the Chicken stew becomes too thick stir in a quarter cup chicken broth at a time until desired consistency.
+- If the Chicken stew becomes too thick. stir in a quarter cup chicken broth at a time until desired consistency.

-Can you freeze Chicken Stew?
+Can you freeze it?

-Yes you most certainly can and this particular stew thickened with flour is a great candidate.
+Yes, you most certainly can, and this particular stew thickened with flour is a great candidate.
 Freeze in heavy plastic airtight containers leaving room for expansion.
 Lay a sheet of plastic cling wrap over the top of the stew.
 This keeps moisture from forming on the top of the stew to help prevent freezer burn.
 Defrost overnight in the refrigerator.
-For best results move the contents to a pot and heat up on the stove.
+For best results, move the contents to a pot and heat up on the stove.

 Ingredients

-- 2 tablespoons canola oil
+- 2 tablespoons olive oil

 - 1 medium onion chopped